 Washed strawberries lined up on a baking sheet.

 Grasp each strawberry by the top green part and dip it into the melted chocolate.
-Tilt the berry to coat or spooning the chocolate over the sides.
+Tilt the berry to coat or spoon the chocolate over the sides.
 Gently shake or tap off excess chocolate, then transfer to the parchment-lined baking sheet.
 Repeat with the remaining berries.

 What to do if the chocolate starts to get too thick: